 The construction of the community will take place over the next 25 years.
 Starting currently, the project is in its first phase.
-Stage one started this year and consists of bringing in the first home builders to construct townhouses and apartments.
+Stage one construction including building the underground infrastructure and roads started a few years ago and consists of bringing in the first home builders to construct townhouses and apartments.
 Occupancy is set to start sometime this spring.
 When all the construction is finished, there will be an estimated 30,000 residents living within the community.
-At the end of September 2019, they began selling these homes.
+At the end of March 2019, they began selling these homes.

 “The first stage in Blatchford is for the pioneers.
 It’s for residents that share Blatchford’s exciting vision and can’t wait to be the first to live this kind of urban lifestyle in Edmonton,” says Lauren Bridges, the senior marketing strategist from the Blatchford Redevelopment Office.

 “The vision for this community was always around sustainability.
 Everything should be powered by renewable energy and should be a carbon-neutral community,” said Christian Felske, director of renewable energy systems for the City of Edmonton.

 To achieve the goal of being carbon-neutral and sustainable, Blatchford uses a District Energy Sharing System (DESS).
 This is a centralized system that provides energy for heating, air conditioning, and hot water.
 How it works is the energy is distributed throughout the community instead of having each singular home being heated.
 This system increases the efficiency of the energy used and limits wasted energy as all the buildings share the same heating and cooling system.